climatecrew/nb_integration/README.md

 # Testing

-To run the test suite:
+To run the test suite locally:

 ```
 rspec